Graphic of hands typing on a laptop with text that reads 'Why Content Marketing is Important to Business Success

 At its core, a content marketing funnel guides potential customers from initial discovery to purchase, with each stage intentionally designed to nurture interest and build trust.
 Unlike a traditional sales funnel, the focus here is on creating genuine engagement through content.
 Here’s how the funnel typically flows:

-- Consideration: Provide deeper insights that help prospective customers evaluate whether your product or service fits their needs.
+2. Consideration: Provide deeper insights that help prospective customers evaluate whether your product or services fits their needs.

 Each stage of your funnel has a distinct purpose, and the content should reflect that.
 Here’s a practical breakdown of what works best at each level, along with tips I’ve found effective for making your content feel authentic rather than “sales-pitchy.”